-Councillor Arthur Shobbrock J.P. was this benefactor, his dream had been to restore the tower so the bells could be heard once more.
-In May 1968 he started an appeal amongst the townspeople by asking the trustees of Wolborough to give the tower to the town and by further guaranteeing that the £2000.00 needed for the work should be raised.
+In May 1968 he started an appeal amongst the Townspeople by asking the Trustees of Wolborough to give the Tower to the Town, and by further guaranteeing that the "£2,000 needed for the work should be raised.

-The clock had a complete overhaul, new dials and a new electric motor so that it no longer needed a man to regularly wind it.
+The clock had a complete overhaul, new dials and a new electric motor fitted so it no longer needed a man to regularly wind it.